Skip to main content

 Another great feature recently added to Analytics is the ability to track a call on its journey through your CloudTalk phone system.
 Any inbound call (arrow pointing to the left direction) whether it was answered or not, will leave a trace throughout your system as it travels.
 By clicking on the icon with three small dots to the right-hand side of calls in the call log, you can monitor the route taken by individual calls.

 Simply click on the Call steps button to reveal the call route.
-In the example below from our test database, our caller dialed through to an IVR, waited in a queue, and ultimately left a voicemail as their call was missed by the agents.
+In the example below from our test database, our caller dialed through to an IVR, waited in a queue, and ultimately was missed by the agents.

 Note: to quickly determine what an arrow's color or direction means in a list of calls, you can hover your mouse on the arrow as shown below: